Telefonica/toolium/README.rst

     $ cd toolium-examples
     $ pip install -r requirements.txt

-Now, just follow `toolium-examples instructions <https://github.com/Telefonica/toolium-examples#running-tests>`_ to run the examples of the tests.
+Now, just follow the `toolium-examples instructions <https://github.com/Telefonica/toolium-examples#running-tests>`_ to run the test examples.

 Contributing
 ------------

-If you want to collaborate in Toolium development, feel free of `forking it <https://github.com/Telefonica/toolium>`_ and asking for a pull request.
+If you want to collaborate in Toolium development, feel free to `fork it <https://github.com/Telefonica/toolium>`_ and create a pull request.

-Don't forget to run unit tests:
+Then clone the repository and install the dependencies in your virtualenv:

 .. code:: console